 3. Katalon Studio

-Pricing: Free version available, paid plans start at $25/month
+Pricing: Free version available; paid plans from $25/month.

 Key Features: